TantikornC/Disaster-Classification/README.md

 **Data Source:** The dataset comprised 7,613 tweets, each labeled as either disaster or non-disaster.
 It included features like `text`, `keyword`, `location`, and `target`.

 **Data Cleaning & Preprocessing:**
-- **Text Cleaning:** The process involved text extraction.
-Conversion to lowercase and tokenization were performed, followed by the removal of stop words and lemmatization.
+- **Text Cleaning:** The text data underwent a cleaning process that involved extracting the relevant text content, converting it to lowercase, and performing tokenization.
+Stop words were removed, and lemmatization was applied to standardize the text for analysis.
-- **Feature Engineering:** The following new features were created to enrich the dataset:
+- **Feature Engineering:** Several new features were engineered to enhance the dataset:
   - **cleaned_text:** This feature involved cleaning the original tweet text by removing non-text elements, converting to lowercase, and applying lemmatization for consistent text analysis.
-  - **cleaned_keyword:** This feature standardized and corrected the keywords associated with each tweet.
-Similar keywords were grouped together to ensure uniformity in analysis.
-Additionally, missing keywords were predicted using a Recurrent Neural Network (RNN) trained on the data with available keywords, allowing for the completion of the keyword feature across the dataset.
+  - **cleaned_keyword:** This feature involved standardizing and correcting the keywords associated with each tweet.
+Similar keywords were grouped together, and missing keywords were predicted using a Recurrent Neural Network (RNN) trained on the existing data, ensuring uniformity across the dataset.
   - **has_urls:** A binary feature indicating the presence of URLs in the tweets, as URLs were observed to be a potential indicator of disaster content.

 *Example of Data Cleaning:*
-Before: "Our Deeds are the Reason of this #earthquake May allah forgive us all."
+**Before:** "Our Deeds are the Reason of this #earthquake May allah forgive us all."
-After: "deeds reason earthquake may allah forgive us"
+**After:** "deeds reason earthquake may allah forgive us"

 ### 2. Exploratory Data Analysis (EDA)